jfspps/SRM_Node/README.md

 1. MySQL schema design and preparation
 2. NodeJS connections and simple record extraction via console

-3. Teacher authentication and authorisation testing
+3. Guardian authentication and authorisation

 Use the currently populated tables to verify students results processing the following: